Our Occupational Therapy Team

 Our TCTC occupational therapists are all professionals who are licensed and registered members in good standing with the College of Occupational Therapists of Ontario.
 Each therapist participates in relevant annual professional education in order to stay current and provide evidence based services.
 Our goal is to support your child with a positive and playful approach to maximize their successful participation in activites at home, school, and at play.

 Lizette Alexander OT Reg.
-(Ont) is a registered Occupational Therapist who has been working in community paediatrics since she graduated from the University of Toronto in 1997.
-Her scope of practice includes assessment and treatment of children with learning disabilities, attention deficit disorders, autism, developmental delays and physical disabilities.
+(Ont) (nee Mazariego) is a registered Occupational Therapistwho has been working in community paediatrics since she graduated from the University of Toronto in 1997.
+Her scope of practice includes assessment and treatment of children with Autism, Learning Disabilities, Attention Deficit Disorders, Developmental Delays, Developmental Coordination Disorder, Feeding disruption or pickyness, Sensory Processing Differences, and also Giftedness.
 Prior experience includes consultation within schools and community based therapy with children ages 0 to 2 years.
 She has completed the Level 1 certification course for the Handwriting Without Tears (HWT) program and trained in the Pre-K through Grade 5 curriculum and Print Tool ™ assessment.
 She is also certified in Therapeutic Listening.
 Lizette is also trained in the Orton Gilligham Approach to reading, writing, and spelling and has successfully adapted the program to support children with special needs in basic reading skills (SK – Grade 2).
 She is currently on staff at the Child Development Center at the Michael Garron Hospital.
+Lizette co-founded Hand Skills for Children which was recently rebranded to the Toronto Children’s Therapy Centre in order to have the opportunity to work and collaborate with other health professionals on the team to support families in the community.
+She strives to provide client centered and holistic services that are fun and playful for each child.

 Jacquie is a registered Occupational Therapist who received her Master’s of Science in Occupational Therapy from McMaster University in 2004.
 Since graduating, Jacquie has worked with children aged 0- 18 years and their families through community in-home services and school support services as well as in private clinics, a Children’s Treatment Centre and a nursery school program for children with special needs.
 She has worked with children with a variety of health and developmental concerns that impact their overall development and daily functioning at home, school and/or in the community.
 Jacquie has experience working with children who have conditions such as Global Developmental Delay, Feeding delays or disruption, Developmental Coordination Disorder, Down Syndrome, Cerebral Palsy, Muscular Dystrophy, Retts Syndrome, Autism and Sensory Processing Disorders, Attention Disorders, Seizure Disorders as well as many genetic syndromes and complex medical conditions.
 Jacquie has a passion for the power of play for both children and families and believes strongly in the importance of family-centred services.
 Jacquie is associated with the University of Toronto’s Occupational Science and Occupational Therapy program as a tutorial facilitator and clinical supervisor and she regularly attends professional development courses to expand her skills and perspectives.